Orluca/TOP-calculator/README.md

 - [x] Decimal point should only be addable once per number
 - [x] No more than 16 digits per number.
 9007199254740991 is max safe int
 - [x] Add 1000 separators for big numbers (1.000.000,56)
-- [ ] Code isn't DRY yet, for example the "divide by 0" failsafe
 - [x] Make buttons light up when pressing their respective keys
 - [x] root and exponent not working.
-- [ ] Having a big number with shrunken fontsize, and then pressing ESC will cause the font to stay small for the initial 0
+- [x] Having a big number with shrunken fontsize, and then pressing ESC will cause the font to stay small for the initial 0
-- [ ] BUG: make calculation (eg. x + y), press calc. then start typing new number
+- [x] BUG: make calculation (eg. x + y), press calc. then start typing new number
 - [x] make calculation and press calc. now typing numbers should reset calculator?
+- [x] proper display for exponents and roots in history display
 - [ ] fancy font for display?
+- [ ] Code isn't DRY yet, for example the "divide by 0" failsafe.
+REFACTOR!
 - [ ] make horizontal layout
-- [x] proper display for exponents and roots in history display
+- [ ] make root and exponent look good in history display